Our goal is to aid students with permanent and temporary disabilities in gaining access to the educational possibilities at St. John’s University.

 Temporary Accessible Parking Permits

 St. John’s University supports the provision of disability parking spaces at a reasonable proximity to campus buildings for people with a temporary disability.
-Disabled parking privileges will be granted only after submission of documentation of need to Disability Services.
+Accessible parking privileges will be granted only after submission of documentation of need to Disability Services.
 Medical documents or physician’s letter, which include diagnostic statement and healthcare provider’s license number, must indicate that the applicant has established physical limitations.
-Upon the approval of documentation, a temporary handicapped parking permit may be obtained from Public Safety, provided that the community member has a valid parking permit and a valid photo ID.
+Upon the approval of documentation, a temporary accessible parking permit may be obtained from Public Safety, provided that the community member has a valid parking permit and a valid photo ID.

 Students may need to request specific accommodations for housing in order to access Residence Halls.
 In order to make a Housing Accommodation Request, students must do the following: